Skip to main content

 tail -n 1 xquik-tweet-search.jsonl | jq '{query, page_index, next_cursor, has_next_page}'

-Use --limit for a bounded request from 1 to 200.
-Omit it when passing --cursor in page loops.
+Use --limit as a 1 to 200 upper bound for a bounded pull.
+When .has_next_page is true, keep the same --q, filters, --query-type, and --limit; only --cursor changes.
 Tweet search costs 1 credit per tweet returned.
 If remaining credits cannot cover a bounded --limit request, the API can return fewer tweets; if 0 paid results are affordable, it returns 402 insufficient_credits.
+For bounded pulls that return fewer tweets than the requested --limit, pass .next_cursor back as --cursor with the same query, filters, --query-type, and --limit.
 Use --format-error json so batch jobs can branch on status and code, and retry 429 or temporary 5xx responses with backoff.
 For XLSX handoff, keep xquik-tweet-search.jsonl as the source of truth and convert the same projected rows in your pipeline when account managers need a workbook.

 Workflow: Follower Export to CSV, JSON, or XLSX